|

 faint, but visible rings(1).

-They become noticeably brighter
+They grow noticeably brighter

-geometric blur size and the appearance of diffraction pattern is rather
+the geometric blur size and the appearance of diffraction pattern is rather

-(Λ=1.5) is half that at the best focus location (Λ=1),
+is half the blur at the best focus location (Λ=1),

-on the wavefront map bellow specifies their actual P-V values.
-(1) Bright stars will display more pronounced diffraction rings, especially the first, which may appear nearly as bright as the central disc even with the perfect pattern.
+on the wavefront map below.
+(1) Bright stars will display more pronounced diffraction rings, especially the first, which may appear nearly as bright as the central disc even with near perfect (aberration-free, unobstructed) pattern.
 This is due to a logarithmic intensity response of the eye: a 56 times lower intensity of the first bright ring may appear to the eye less than twice fainter.
 Only as the first ring intensity drops close to the threshold of perception, the central disc begin to appear much brighter.
-In order to obtain specific wavefront aberration, we need to calculate the aberration coefficient s.
-General expression for the aberration coefficient of spherical aberration of a thin lens is:
+The above best focus concept is valid for relatively small P-V wavefront errors.
+While the P-V/RMS wavefront error always remain the lowest at the best focus location, diffraction peak shifts away from it for errors larger than 0.625 wave P-V. At this error level, diffraction peak evens up over 40% of the longitudinal aberration centered around best focus.
+With larger errors, two diffraction peaks form, one closer to paraxial focus, and one farther away than the best focus.
+Peak diffraction intensity is still higher at the best focus than either paraxial or marginal, it still has the lowest P-V/RMS error, but since diffraction peak has shifted away from it, it is not the best (diffraction) focus.
+Plots below show axial intensity distribution for selected values of the peak aberration coefficient.

 defined as the ratio of image-to-object size, thus numerically negative